Optimal Smoothed Analysis of the Simplex Method: Semi-random shadow bound

 \subsection{Close and far neighbors}

 In order to make use of \Cref{thm:bound-path-by-separated}, the remainder of this section is dedicated to giving an upper bound on $T^{M(A,c,c',m) \cap G(A,b,g)}$.
-From here on we use thinking of the shadow path as lying on the boundary of the shadow polygon.
+From here on we think of the shadow path as lying on the boundary of the shadow polygon.

 Any basis in $T^{M(A,c,c',m) \cap G(A,b,g)}$ will be accounted for in one of two ways, depending on the distance to its neighbors as measured in the projection.
 Recall the definition of neighbor from \Cref{def:neighbour}. \begin{definition} For a given matrix $A \in \R^{n \times d}$, a right-hand side $b \in \R^n$, a pair of objectives $c,c' \in \R^d$ and some threshold $0 < \rho \leq 1/2 $, we denote the set of shadow path elements at far distance from their neighbors by